It's Legal and More Common Than You Think

 Maximizing Employer-Provided Coverage

 Many employers offer group life insurance as a workplace benefit, typically equal to one or two times your salary.
-While this is a valuable free (or low-cost) benefit, it is rarely enough on its own and ends the moment you leave that job.
-Supplementing employer coverage with your own individual policy ensures you're never left unprotected during a job transition.
+In 2026, life insurance remains a "table stakes" core benefit, typically employer-paid at 1x salary, with options to buy more through voluntary or supplemental coverage.
+While valuable, this group coverage usually ends the moment you leave the job, so supplementing it with your own individual policy ensures you're never left unprotected during a job transition.

 How Insurers Verify Coverage and What You Must Disclose